Ganesasoftsuave/Messaging-App-Using-Laravel-Websockets/README.md

 ## Docker Setup

-    Copy .env.docker and rename .env
+    Copy the .env.docker file to create a .env file:
     Run the following commands to setup docker containner

- 1. Switches the Docker CLI to use the desktop-linux context.
+1. Build and start Docker containers:
      ```bash
-    docker context use desktop-linux

-2. Starting the Services:
-     ```bash
       docker compose up

-3. Stopping the Services:
+2. To Stop the Docker containners:
      ```bash
       docker-compose down
-4. To lists the containers that are currently running
+3. To see the list of the containers that are currently running
     ```bash
       docker ps

 ## Project Flow

 1.Users should register and log in to access the dashboard page.